mandresm/git4teams_exercise/README.md

 Congratulations dearest Mary Smith!!!
 You are so nice lady!:) I hope your lifepath brings you happiness and light!:)
 New year of life like a spring should bring the flowers!
+I wish you nice trips all over the world!

 ## Decoration items (list)